Thanksgiving grease cooks up plumbing disasters

 "Your house kind of has a heart attack," Abrams said.
 "All that extra activity is enough to push it over the edge."

-Some of that household oil and fat makes its way into the 600,000 miles of ageing U.S. sewers.
+Some of that household oil and fat makes its way into the 600,000 miles of aging U.S. sewers.

 The U.S. Environmental Protection Agency reported in 2004 that grease is the No. 1 cause of blocked sewers, at 47 percent of stoppages.
 In New York, the nation's biggest city, grease causes 62 percent of blockages, according to a 2013 report by the city's environmental department.